Phylliade/ikpy/tutorials/ikpy/inverse_kinematics.md

 # Initial position
 To compute the Inverse Kinematics, the algorithm will need the initial position of the chain.
 You can pass it by using the `initial_position` parameter of the `inverse_kinematics` method.
-The expected datatype is exactly the same as the expected value of `joints` of the `forward_kinematics` method.s
+The expected datatype is exactly the same as the expected value of `joints` of the `forward_kinematics` method.

 This is a very important parameter, and can have huge consequences on the computations (in terms of duration and the returned solution)